Miljankg/ValueWrapper/README.md

 ```
 > _Please note_ that `someValue` can also be wrapped in its own type.
 This depends a lot on the design of the API, and there is a balance to be struct between having primitive values and specific types.

-When creating such types, there is a bit of work to be done, like implementing the equality.
+When creating such types, there is a bit of work to be done, like implementing equality.
 This should be tested as well.
-As the number of types grows, the effort for maintain them, as well as the chance of making a mistake, also grows.
+As the number of types grows, the effort to maintain them, as well as the chance of making a mistake, also grows.

-This library, as well as other libraries of this type, try to automate this process.
-This is especially because structs are often used instead of classes, for performance reasons and the inheritance is not an option in that case.
+This library, as well as other libraries of this type, tries to automate this process.
+This is especially because structs are often used instead of classes, for performance reasons and inheritance is not an option in that case.

-# How to use Value Wrapper
+# How to use ValueWrapper

-As usual, we have to define our type, in this case it must be a struct, as at the moment, Value Wrapper does not work with classes.
+As usual, we have to define our type, in this case, it must be a struct, as at the moment, Value Wrapper does not work with classes.
 Struct must be marked partial.
 Then we can annotate the struct with ValueWrapper and add the type we would like to wrap as an argument of the ValueWrapperAttribute.

 ```csharp
 [ValueWrapper(typeof(string))]